Why B2B marketers must adopt a growth marketing mindset

 1. Look at the whole sales funnel

-Traditional marketing tends to focus on the top of the sales funnel - raising awareness of the brand.
+Traditional marketing tends to focus on the top of the sales funnel - raising brand awareness.
 But a growth marketing mindset means looking at every stage of the funnel:

 • Top of the funnel (Visitors, Leads)